-A sub-fund may enter into swap agreements (including total return swaps and contracts for differences) with respect to various underlyings, including currencies, interest rates, securities, collective investment schemes and indices.
+A sub-fund may enter into swap agreements (including total return swaps and contracts for differences) with respect to various underlyings, namely currencies, interest rates and foreign exchange rates, as well as indices representing these underlyings.
+Other underlyings are not eligible.
 A swap is a contract under which one party agrees to provide the other party with something, for example a payment at an agreed rate, in exchange for receiving something from the other party, for example the performance of a specified asset or basket of assets.
 A sub-fund may use these techniques for example to protect against changes in interest rates and currency exchange rates.
-A sub-fund may also use these techniques to take positions in or protect against changes in securities indices and specific securities prices.

 In respect of currencies, a sub-fund may utilise currency swap contracts where the sub-fund may exchange currencies at a fixed rate of exchange for currencies at a floating rate of exchange or vice versa.
-These contracts allow a sub-fund to manage its exposures to currencies in which it holds investment but also to obtain opportunistic exposure to currencies.
-For these instruments, the sub-fund's return is based on the movement of currency exchange rates relative to a fixed currency amount agreed by the parties
+These contracts allow a sub-fund to hedge its exposures to currencies in which it holds investments.

 In respect of interest rates, a sub-fund may utilise interest rate swap contracts where the sub-fund may exchange a fixed rate of interest against a variable rate (or the other way round).
 These contracts allow a sub-fund to manage its interest rate exposures.
 For these instruments, the sub-fund's return is based on the movement of interest rates relative to a fixed rate agreed by the parties.
-The sub-fund may also utilise caps and floors, which are interest rate swap contracts in which the return is based only on the positive (in the case of a cap) or negative (in the case of a floor) movement of interest rates relative to a fixed rate agreed by the parties.
+The sub-fund may also utilise caps and floors, Which are interest rate swap contracts in which the return is based only on the positive (in the case of a cap) or negative (in the case of a floor) movement of interest rates relative to a fixed rate agreed by the parties.